pineland-radio/mm-github-pages-starter/_posts/2020-03-15-performance-inspection.md

     alt: "Realtime Clock Module DS3231"
     title: "Realtime Clock Module DS3231"
 ---
-`151552Z MAR 20`
+`Mid-March Performance & Inspection`
 ---

 Time to take stock of the PRC's gear and performance so far.
+After six months of licensed operations and manic gear acquisitions it was a good idea to lay out the big chunks and see what's what.

-Poor performance was shown in the 10 meter band with the Yaseau FT-891.
-Voice comms on SSB weren't audible to fellow operators on the Saturday NEMARC net.
+**WEAKNESS** Poor performance was shown in the 10 meter band with the Yaseau FT-891.
+Voice comms on SSB weren't audible to fellow operators on the Saturday [NEMARC][3] net.
 Some stations in the net are less than 5 miles away.
 {: .notice--warning}

 The clubs first participation in a contest was also poor.
 Logging only 3 QSO's and only one of these being give a DXCC (whaterver that is).